-Some easy, delicious ways to consume maca powder as a food are: stirring a teaspoon into a bowl of soup before serving — maca powder is a wonderful soup flavoring.
+Some easy, delicious ways to consume maca powder as a food are: stirring a teaspoon into a bowl of soup before serving — it's a wonderful soup flavoring.
 Add a teaspoon to any herbal tea, or sprinkle it over popcorn and add sea salt.

 If you're not watching your sugar intake, mix a bit of maca powder with enough grade B maple syrup or honey to produce a wet paste, and enjoy it with a spoon.
 It's a delicious dessert-like treat — great on sliced bananas too.
 If you're looking for a healthy type of sweet fix, this is a great way to do it.

-Start with smaller amounts of maca powder, maybe a 1/2 teaspoon a day, and work up to a teaspoon or two over the course of a few weeks.
+Start with smaller amounts, maybe a 1/2 teaspoon a day, and work up to a teaspoon or two over the course of a few weeks.

 One of the easiest ways to add the benefits of maca powder to your daily routine is by using it as an ingredient in a morning smoothie.

-Superfoods like maca can turn your ordinary fruit smoothie into a nutrient-dense meal with the antioxidant benefits of 6 or more servings of fruits and vegetables — your entire minimum daily requirement!
+Superfoods can turn your ordinary fruit smoothie into a nutrient-dense meal with the antioxidant benefits of 6 or more servings of fruits and vegetables — your entire minimum daily requirement!

 You can discover How to Make Smoothies the Healthy Way elsewhere on this website.